 Essential reading: Top fitness trackers and health gadgets

-Xiaomi unveiled the Mi Band 4 last month but it might not be done with new releases in the range.
-A device is in the works codenamed “RIO”.
-It is rumoured this will ultimately be renamed into Mi Band 3i.
+Xiaomi unveiled the Mi Band 4 in June but it is not done with new releases in the 2019 range.
+A made-for-India device was released earlier today that cuts some corners.

 The company did something similar at the release of Mi Band 3.
 It launched a special edition 2i model (also called Mi Band-HRX Edition) shortly afterwards.